thedmi/capsule/docs/docs/30_usage.md

 - `Enable`: Generate an interface.
 - `Disable`: Do not generate an interface.
-- `Auto`: The default behavior described above applied.
+- `Auto`: The default behavior described above applies.

 The interface name can be customized through `CapsuleAttribute.InterfaceName`: